We strive to

 How postdoc research works in my group

-Postdoc research will work as described above for PhD students.
-The main difference will be in the project's complexity and expected level of independence.
+Postdoc research will work as for graduate students.
+The main difference will be in the project's complexity and the expected level of independence.

 Prerequisites

-See the above prerequisites for the appropriate career stage.
+See the above prerequisites for your career stage.

 How research as a visiting scholar works in my group